plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 Note the relationships among the taxa implied by the topology of this tree.

 :thinking: What is the newick tree description for the concatenated analysis tree topology?
-(Note: you'll have to create the newick tree description by hand, but you do not need to include branch lengths)
+(Note: you'll have to use the `savetrees` command to save the tree to a file (with a name of your choosing), specifying the "altnexus" format and that branch lengths should be saved; open the file you saved and copy the tree description out of it.)

 {% comment %}
-(E,(A,B),(C,D))
+(((A:0.136111,B:0.134724):0.011672,(C:0.139150,D:0.151562):0.009839):2.595287,E:0);
 {% endcomment %}

 Now we’ll do an svdquartets analysis (Chifman and Kubatko, 2014, 2015) for the same data.
 For any command in PAUP, you can see the available options by typing `command-name ?;`